awsdocs/amazon-detective-user-guide/doc_source/supported-finding-types.md

 Account password policy was weakened\.

 `UnauthorizedAccess:IAMUser/ConsoleLogin`
-An unusual console login by a principal in your AWS account was observed\.
+An unusual console sign\-in by a principal in your AWS account was observed\.

 `UnauthorizedAccess:IAMUser/ConsoleLoginSuccess.B`
-Multiple worldwide successful console logins were observed\.
+Multiple worldwide successful console sign\-ins were observed\.

 `UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration`
 Credentials that were created exclusively for an EC2 instance through an instance launch role are being used from an external IP address\.